solid/authentication-panel/oidc-authentication.md

 ## DPoP Validation

-The DPoP token must be validated using the methods outlined in the [DPoP Internet-Draft](https://tools.ietf.org/html/draft-fett-oauth-dpop-04#section-4.2).
+The DPoP Proof must be validated using the methods outlined in the [DPoP Internet-Draft](https://tools.ietf.org/html/draft-fett-oauth-dpop-04#section-4.2).

-If either the DPoP token has expired, or either the URL and the HTTP method does not match that of the resource requested in the Access Token, then the RS MUST deny the resource request.
+If either the DPoP Proof has expired, or either the URL and the HTTP method does not match that of the resource requested in the Access Token, then the RS MUST deny the resource request.

 ## Validating the Access Token